-The operational ICS ensures that managers and other employees comply with the operational-risk aspects of the overall risk-management framework.
-The operational ICS comprises three levels.
-The Executive Board is responsible for the first two levels, while the Board of Directors oversees the third level:
+The ICS comprises three levels.
+The Executive Board is responsible for the first two levels (the Executive Board's ICS), while the Board of Directors oversees the third level:

-- Level one: operational oversight by employees and managerial oversight by their supervisors - Level two: controlling the appropriateness and effectiveness of level-one oversight by entities independent of the chain of command - Level three: periodic reviews of levels one and two by the Internal Audit Department.
+- Level one: operational oversight (1a) and managerial oversight (1b) based on the chain of command - Level two: controlling the appropriateness and effectiveness of level-one oversight by entities independent of the chain of command (e.g., Risk Management and Compliance) - Level three: periodic reviews of levels one and two by the Internal Audit Department, which is responsible for determining the principles, content, and schedule for these reviews.